 \section{Introduction}

-Since the pioneered galactic rotation curves (RCs) measurements \cite{1914LowOB...2...66S}, and particularly after the first precision observations \cite{Rubin:1970zza}, they have been an indispensable tool for determining the distribution of mass in galaxies.
-Although rotation curves of different types of galaxies exhibit their own distinct features, they also share several common characteristics \cite{Karukes:2017kne}; notably, in most RCs the matter distribution inferred from luminosity shows a discrepancy with the derived from the observed rotation velocities.
-An explanation for this inconsistency is that galaxies are embedded in extended dark matter (DM) halos, whose gravitational influence is appreciated in the rotation velocities, not in the luminosity.
+Since the pioneering measurements of galactic rotation curves (RCs) \citep{1914LowOB...2...66S}, to the first precision observations \citep{Rubin:1970zza}, they have been an indispensable tool for determining the distribution of mass in galaxies.
+Although rotation curves of different types of galaxies exhibit their own distinct features, they share several common characteristics \citep{Karukes:2017kne}.
+Notably, in most RCs the matter distribution inferred from luminosity shows a discrepancy with that derived from the observed rotation velocities.
+An explanation for this inconsistency is that galaxies are embedded in extended Dark Matter (DM) halos, whose gravitational influence is appreciated in the rotation velocities, not in the luminosity.

-Galaxies can be classified into Low-Surface-Brightness (LSB) or High-Surface-Brightness (HSB) types based on their surface brightness, irrespective of morphology, this classification has implications for their associated RCs.
-LSB galaxies are more gas-rich than HSB galaxies, but they exhibit lower surface brightness due to their very low star formation rates; they are DM-dominated at all radii, including their centers \cite{deBlok:1997zlw, Pahwa_2018}.
-On the other hand, in addition to the gas component, for HSB galaxies the stellar component may be significant, especially in the inner parts.
-Therefore, the DM halo parameters are sensitive to the assumed stellar mass-to-light ratio, $\Upsilon_{\star}$ \cite{Sellwood:1998kj}, which converts luminous to gravitational mass.
+Galaxies can be classified into Low-Surface-Brightness (LSB) or High-Surface-Brightness (HSB) types based on their surface brightness, irrespective of morphology.
+This classification has implications for their associated RCs.
+LSB galaxies contain more gas than HSB galaxies.
+However, they exhibit lower surface brightness due to their very low star formation rates, and they are DM-dominated at all radii, including their centers \citep{deBlok:1997zlw, Pahwa_2018}.
+On the other hand, in addition to the gas component, the stellar component can significantly contribute to the dynamics of high surface brightness galaxies, particularly in the inner regions.
+Consequently, the DM halo parameters become sensitive to the assumed mass-to-light ratio of the stellar disk, $\Upsilon_{\star}$, which is used to convert the luminous mass into gravitational mass \citep{Sellwood:1998kj}.
+RCs in HSB galaxies may show a faster increase in rotational velocities towards the center, indicative of higher mass concentration.

-Measuring RCs in LSB and HSB galaxies presents distinct challenges and considerations.
-For example, LSB galaxies require specialized techniques and longer exposure times for detection, particularly, in their faint outer regions.
-Higher spatial resolution is crucial to studying the fine details of LSB galaxies \citep{deBlok:2002vgq}.
+Measurements of RCs in LSB and HSB galaxies present distinct challenges and considerations.
+For example, LSB galaxies require specialized techniques and longer exposure times for detection, particularly in their faint outer regions.
+Higher spatial resolution is crucial for studying the fine details of LSB galaxies \citep{deBlok:2002vgq}.
 In contrast, HSB galaxies are generally easier to detect, and lower spatial resolution suffices for central studies.
-RCs in HSB galaxies may show a more rapid increase in rotational velocities towards the center, indicative of higher mass concentration.